 Capital Markets Advisory Committee.
 The Capital Markets Advisory Committee (CMAC) provides independent perspectives and advice to the Treasury’s Executive Leadership Team.
 The committee offers challenge to functions that effect financial outcomes related to debt management, export credit, treasury services and supporting functions.
 This includes strategy and prioritisation, business performance, strategic and business risk management, control and compliance functions and assurance framework.

-Current members of CMAC are: Martin Jones, Debbie Birch, Linda Robertson, Michael Allen, Phillip Anderson, Andy Hagan and Leilani Frew (Chair).
+Current members of CMAC are: Martin Jones, Debbie Birch, Linda Robertson, Michael Allen, Phillip Anderson and Leilani Frew (Chair).